marcharper/python-ternary/README.txt

-python-ternary is a plotting library for use with matplotlib to make ternary plots, including heatmaps.
+Python-ternary is a plotting library for use with matplotlib to make ternary plots, including heatmaps.